Saturday, October 2, 2021 · 16 min read

 In conclusion, we gave each team the measured data along with the installer of our latest software version on a USB stick.
 The teams can now do further analysis of the acquired data and get vital information for further improvements or modifications of their exhaust and engine design.

 This year’s event in Croatia was a blast!
-All our sensors and the equipment complied with international standards for measuring sound.
-Our measurements were accurate, repeatable, and most useful.
+All our sensors and equipment complied with international standards for measuring sound.
+Our measurements were accurate, repeatable, and useful.
 A job well done!

 The teams at Rimac FS Alpe Adria